tlhosep/cpm-downloader/README.md

 # cpm downloader

+## Background (why I needed this tool)
+Back in the 80ies I bought a CP/M system (PROF80) and added certain hardware and finally also a harddisc (20MB, very expensive).
+Now after more than 40 years I pulled the old system out of the rack and started it.
+OK, system clock did no longer work (battery wass off duty) but it booted :) Lucky me.
+Out of historic reasons I wanted to backup the contained data from the system...

+But the system lacked any valid interfaces like USB...

+The only interfaces to export old data from the harddisc were Floppy-drives that worked in a way, but not optimal and 5,25" discs are hard to read, the 3,5" floppy did not work for unknown reasons...

+But nevertheless the system had an **serial adapter** with 25 pins.
+This adapter still worked, at least it was able to send data.
+Receiving data was a bit too much as I had to use the adapter that used CPU wait cycles to interpret the incoming data.
+The interfaces connected to some better working SIO hardware could not establish a connection as the baudrates were weird :(

+Thus I ended in the situation that the only way is to push forward the data over the serial line from the CP/M system to my Mac...

+Thats where the whole story started.
+Please read ahead if you might face a similar problem with old systems...

 ## Purpose
 The tool is needed when there is no real application on the other end to care about a real protocol like Kermit.
 The tool is also needed when the ability to transfer data to the other PC is somehow limited due to the serial line not fully working